DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/archives.md

 ## kotr_knockback.sp, kotr_gravity.sp, kotr_vote.sp

 [tested, should be safe]<br>
 Plugins for raffle's KotR event.
-Knockbback from damage, lowered gravity and voting for event from Elmo's Battle Chess.
+Knockback from damage, lowered gravity and voting for event from Elmo's Battle Chess.

 ## Machine.sp

 [Only for controlled, 'manual' events]<br>
 Gormarim's simple machine event helper.
-Can add particle effect to a machine's sword (which was making things a bit laggy and distracted machine player a lot :)
+Also can add particle effect to a machine's sword (which was making things a bit laggy and distracted machine player a lot :)

 ## OnTakeDamagev4.sp